code-pushup/cli/packages/plugin-axe/README.md

 4. Run the CLI with `npx code-pushup collect` and view or upload the report (refer to [CLI docs](../cli/README.md)).

+   > **Note:** The plugin uses Playwright to run tests in Chromium.
+The browser will be installed automatically if not already present.

 ## Configuration

 ```ts